selyami-angelov/my-app/README.md

    }
    ```

-   > **_NOTE:_** Commend prod config that use environment variables and uncomment dev config.
+   > **_NOTE:_** Comment prod config that use environment variables and uncomment dev config.
 Note that, there is no created ads in dev.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>